rolspace/rolspace/README.md

 Born and raised in Panama City 🇵🇦, I completed my Computer Science degree in the US 🇺🇸, and some time after that I ended up living in Spain 🇪🇸 for quite a few years.

-These days I live in Switzerland🇨🇭 and I work as a Solution Architect for Comparis AG, where I help to build techy things with an amazing team of software engineers.
+These days I live in Switzerland🇨🇭.
+I work as a Solution Architect for Comparis AG, where I help to build techy things with an amazing team of software engineers.
 We work with React, Next, TypeScript, dotNET, Azure and a lot of other tools to build high quality software.

 I have a few personal projects here in GitHub, feel free to check them out! 💻